dart-archive/www.dartlang.org/src/site/articles/io/index.markdown

     response.outputStream.close();
   };
 }
-{% endpretty_code %}
+{% endhighlight %}

 Running this application
-and pointing your browser to ‘http://127.0.0.1:8080’ gives you ‘Hello, world’ as expected.
+and pointing your browser to 'http://127.0.0.1:8080' gives you 'Hello, world' as expected.

-Let’s add a bit more and actually serve files.
+Let's add a bit more and actually serve files.
 The base path for every file that we serve will be the location of the script.
 If no path is specified in a request we will serve index.html.
 For a request with a path,
 we will attempt to find the file and serve it.
-If the file is not found we will respond with a ‘404 Not Found’ status.
+If the file is not found we will respond with a '404 Not Found' status.
 We make use of the streaming interface to pipe all the data read from a file directly to the response output stream.

-{% pretty_code dart 0 %}
+{% highlight dart %}
 #import('dart:io');

 send404(HttpResponse response) {